Powerful statistical inference for nested data using sufficient summary statistics: Theory

 \subsection{Sufficient-summary-statistic approach}

-If estimates of the variances $\Var(\hat{\theta}_s)$ of the subject-level effect sizes $\hat{\theta}_s, s = \{1, \hdots, S\}$ can be obtained, this gives rise to a more powerful summary-statistic approach compared to the naive approach outlined above.
-Assuming that the subject-level effect size estimates $\hat{\theta}_s$ are unbiased, any convex combination
+If estimates of the variances $\Var(\hat{\theta}_s)$ of the subject-level effect sizes $\hat{\theta}_s, s = \{1, \hdots, S\}$ can be obtained, this gives rise to a more powerful summary-statistic approach compared to the naive approach outlined above. {To this end, we estimate the group-level effect size estimate $\hat{\theta}$ as a convex combination

-of the $\hat{\theta}_s$ with non-negative weights $\alpha_s, \; s \in \{1, \ldots , S\}$ is also unbiased (has expectation $\E(\hat{\theta}) = \theta$), as the denominator of Eq.~\eqref{eq:weightedaverage} ensures that the weights sum to one.
-Importantly, with the exception of the coefficient of determination discussed in Section~\ref{sec:correlation}, all effect size measures discussed in this paper are unbiased estimators of the corresponding population effects.
+of the subject-level effect size estimates $\hat{\theta}_s$ with non-negative weights $\alpha_s, \; s \in \{1, \ldots , S\}$.
+Under the assumption that the $\hat{\theta}_s$ are unbiased and statistically independent of the weights $\alpha_s$, $\hat{\theta}$ is also unbiased (has expectation $\E(\hat{\theta}) = \theta$), as the denominator of Eq.~\eqref{eq:weightedaverage} ensures that the weights sum to one.} Importantly, with the exception of the coefficient of determination discussed in Section~\ref{sec:correlation}, all effect size measures discussed in this paper are unbiased estimators of the corresponding population effects.
 The variance of $\hat{\theta}$ defined in Eq.~\eqref{eq:weightedaverage} is given by

 If the $\hat{\theta}_s$ are normal distributed (for example, because they represent the means of normal distributed or many quantities), the weighted mean $\hat{\theta}$ is also normal distributed.
 According to the central limit theorem, this is also approximately the case if the $\hat{\theta}_i$ are not normal distributed but the number of subjects $S$ is large.
 In both cases, we can test the null hypothesis $H_0 : \theta = \theta_0$ using that the test statistic